Nibble-Knowledge/cpu-assembler/README.md

 * INST LABEL
 	* Where the instruction INST simply references the memory location pointed to by LABEL
 * INST LABEL[OFFSET]
 	* Where the instruction INST references the memory location pointed to by LABEL + OFFSET.
-OFFSET must be a hexidecimal value, optionally preceded by "0x".
+OFFSET is usually a hexidecimal value, optionally preceded by "0x".
+To use a binary value, prefix with "0b".
+For an octal value, prefix "0" or "0o".
+For a decimal value, prefix "0d".

 An example of usage would be "LOD sum[F]", which loads the memory address pointed to by "sum" plus the offset of "F" (15 in decimal) into the accumulator.

 ### Comments ###
 Comments in AS4 start with a semicolon, ";" or an octothorp, "#".

+### Numbers ###
+AS4 accepts binary, octal, hexadecimal and binary numbers.
+Binary numbers must always be preceded by "0b" and octal by "0" or "0o".
+The rules for decimal and hexadecimal vary depending on use case.
+* When used for an offset, in the form LABEL[OFFSET], it is assumed the default is hexadecimal.
+Thus, hexadecimal numbers can be written with or without a preceding "0x".
+Decimal numbers must be written with a preceding "0d".
+* In all other cases, decimal is assumed to be the default.
+"0d" can optionally precede the decimal number.
+Hexadecimal numbers must be written with a preceding "0x".

 ### Example code ###
 ```nasm